 - Additional opportunities as they arise spontaneously 🙂

 Jeff Nixa is a veteran spiritual guide, teacher, and outdoor enthusiast passionate about the Great Plains' history, ecosystem, and the spiritual practices of native cultures worldwide.
 He first began volunteering on Pine Ridge reservation in 2013 with the Re-Member program, returned for several more years of volunteer work, and in 2016 began working with Pine Ridge residents and friends he had met to create this annual program to introduce others to the Lakota people, their story, their challenges, and their wisdom for nonIndian culture.
-You can read about Jeff's first visit to Pine Ridge on his blog in a story titled, We're All Living on a Rez (2013), and Where The Heart Is Hidden In Plain View (2014)
+You can read Jeff's account of his first heart-opening visits to Pine Ridge, We're All Living on a Rez (2013), and Where The Heart Is Hidden In Plain View (2014)

-- 50% deposit of full fee is due upon acceptance into program to hold your spot.
+- Your 50% deposit is due upon acceptance to hold your spot.
 This deposit is not refundable.

 - Fee includes: lodging, meals (we all help prepare communal meals), tour guide(s), donations for each Lakota guest speaker, and ceremony/events as available.